 Either way, do not fall for the upfront “cash back” deals where you get a cash payment at settlement, with the broker keeping all trailing commission.
-As I said, these brokers are not as motivated to recommend a loan you can easily refinance, as their business model depends on the ongoing commission from your loan.
+Generally, these brokers are not as motivated to recommend a loan you can easily refinance, as their business model depends on the ongoing commission from your loan.
 And, be under no illusion: over just a few years, trailing commission adds up to more than upfront commission.

 Don’t fall for the broker who tells you they don’t get 100% commission passed on to them or that they get bonuses or a salary.
-Their employer gets 100% commission, so the result is the same: someone else is keeping it and not passing it on to you.
+Their employer (and/or aggregator) gets 100% commission, so the result is the same: someone else is keeping it and not passing it on to you.

 Can you avoid commission by going direct to a bank or lender?

 No. Lenders will not bite the hand that feeds them by undercutting their sales force (external brokers all over the country).
 Providing you with a discount would upset every mortgage broker who recommends their loans on a commission basis.
 And, because they need to provide the loan service if you go direct, they use the money they save to provide the service.